 What is the weather like at the Kentucky Derby?

 The weather in Louisville in May is typically warm with average highs in the 70s.
 May is also the city’s rainiest month so we recommend preparing for all conditions when packing for your Derby trip.
 To see the historical weather for the Kentucky Derby, dating back to 1875, click here.
-For the 2020 Kentucky Derby that has been postponed until September, expect slightly warmer weather, with average highs in the low 80s.

 What else is there to do in Louisville besides the Derby?